andycroll/andycroll.com/_posts/2023/2023-01-22-only-use-locals-in-view-partials.md

 ---

-The Rails view layer is incredibly flexible, but can easily become tricky to manage even though it’s the main way our users and customers access our work.
+The Rails view layer, the main way our users and customers access our work, is incredibly flexible, but it can easily become tricky to manage.

 https://guides.rubyonrails.org/layouts_and_rendering.html#using-partials